msegzda/homebridge-nordpool-baltics/README.md

 1. `Nordpool_cheapest5HoursConsec`: This Motion Sensor triggers during the 5 consecutive lowest-priced electricity hours ensuring energy-intensive appliances can operate uninterrupted for a stretch of 5 hours.
 Note more details about its calculation below.

-1. `Nordpool_priciestHour`: A Motion Sensor which triggers 'motion detected' when the current hour's electricity price is the most expensive of the day or exceeds configurable median margin (default 200%).
-This is typically more than one hour during the day.
+1. `Nordpool_priciestHour`: This Motion Sensor triggers 'motion detected' when the current hour's electricity price ranks most expensive of the day or exceeds configurable median margin (default 200%).

 ## Cheapest Consecutive Hours Calculation Logic ##